Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

   <img src="/assets/img/iclean/invalidpdf.png">
 </div>

 It returns an error saying that root.txt is damaged, which makes sense because root.txt is not a valid PDF, it's instead a .txt.
-The following image is the typical structure of a PDF file.
+The following image is the typical structure of a PDF file:

 <div class="article-image">
   <img src="/assets/img/iclean/pdfstructure.jpg">
 </div>

 We need a way to copy contents from non-PDF files.
-Luckily, there's an option for pqdf that allows us to do just that.
+Luckily, there's an option for qpdf that allows us to do just that.

 <div class="article-image">
   <img src="/assets/img/iclean/embeddedfiles.png">